gmalim/NBA_analysis/README_MVP.md

 - Models are fitted using training data, fitted models are used to predict test data.
 - Regression metrics are calculated and listed for all models (if MVP has been awarded for test year).
 - NBA player predictions for all models are listed.
-- The NBA MVP candidates are defined according to their median prediction rank over all models.
+- The NBA MVP candidates are defined according to the median prediction score over all models.

 ## NBA MVP prediction 2018

 At the time of writing the NBA MVP for 2018 has not been awarded yet.
-The top-5 NBA MVP candidates for 2018, ordered according to the mean prediction rank over all models, are:
+The NBA MVP candidate top-5 for 2018, ordered according to the median prediction score over all models, is:

 1. ***James Harden*** (Mean scoring rank = 1, median score = 0.744)
 2. ***LeBron James*** (Mean scoring rank = 2, median score = 0.468)